geoschem/geos-chem-shared-docs/supplemental-guides/apm-guide.rst

 and coated primary organic particles, we set the core size to zero and use the volume-average of refractive index to calculate the optical properties of particles of given wet sizes.
-For refractive index of BC core, we use the value recommended by *Bond et al.*, (2006) which is :math:`1.85 – 0.71i`.
-For dust core, a wavelength dependent parameterization of refractive index presented in Balkanski et al. (2007) is adapted.
+For refractive index of BC core, we use the value recommended by :cite:t:`Bond_et_al._2006` which is :math:`1.85 – 0.71i`.
+For dust core, a wavelength dependent parameterization of refractive index presented in :cite:t:`Balkanski_et_al._2007` is adapted.
 The volume-averaged refractive indices for species other than BC and dust are calculated based on the composition predicted by APM.

-Details can be found in *Yu et al*, (ACP, 2012).
+Details can be found in :cite:t:`Yu_et_al._2012`.

 ..  _apmguide-details-radtran: